daichi-yoshikawa/dnnet/README.md

 dnnet
 =====
-Implementation of Deep Neural Network with numpy.
+Implementation of Deep Neural Network with the least amount of dependencies. dnnet will work with numpy, and if GPU is available, with cupy.

-Less dependencies, easier to use.
+dnnet provides high-level API to define and run neural network model.
+User can turn on/off GPU layer-wise, that is, you can compute convolution layer with GPU, activation layer with CPU, and dropout layer with CPU, for example.

 # Table of Contents
 * Brief tour of dnnet; Introduce small examples, supported methodologies
 * Installation
 * Example; Run sample scripts
 * Use in your project

 # Brief tour of dnnet
 ## Quick glance of usage